What do you do after your home has been flooded?

 - Remove as much dirty water and silt from the property as possible including cupboards, under cupboards and the space under stairs and floorboards if you have these.
 This may require pumping out.

 - Wash down all hard surfaces with hot soapy water several times until visually clean.

 - Use a domestic disinfectant, following manufacturer's directions as to concentrations, to wash over all hard surfaces after cleaning.

-- Food preparation surfaces and storage cupboards, refrigerators etc should be washed down with food safe disinfectants such as Milton, Dettox or similar.
+- Food preparation surfaces, storage cupboards and refrigerators should be washed down with food safe disinfectants such as Milton, Dettox or similar.

 - Heating and good ventilation will assist the drying process.

-If the flood water contained oil, diesel etc this should mostly flow away with the flood water and silt.
-Any remaining oil, diesel etc contamination in accessible areas can be removed by using a detergent solution and washing the surface down after initial cleaning has been carried out.
+If the flood water contained oil and diesel this should mostly flow away with the flood water and silt.
+Any remaining oil and diesel contamination in accessible areas can be removed by using a detergent solution and washing the surface down after initial cleaning has been carried out.
 In inaccessible areas such as under floorboards it may present an odour problem but is not necessarily a health hazard.